 Exec & Committee

-I started rowing at Eton in 2013 and highlights have been rowing at the Junior World Championships twice and winning the PE at Henley in 2016.
-I really think that we can build on last years performances at Henley and am very excited for the future!
+I started rowing at Eton in 2013 and highlights have been racing at the Junior World Championships twice, winning the PE at Henley in 2016, and racing at the U23 World Championships in 2018.
+I am excited to see what the club can do together in the future!

 Men’s Vice Captain